ax-va/Learning-Rust-Klabnik-Nichols-2023/ownership.md

 - Two or more pointers access the same data at the same time.
 - At least one of the pointers is being used to write to the data.
 - There is no mechanism being used to synchronize access to the data.

+## Dangling References Not Allowed

+A *dangling pointer* is a pointer that references a location in memory that may have been given to someone else.
+The memory can be freed up while preserving a pointer to that memory.
+In Rust, the compiler guarantees that references will never be dangling references.

+## The Rules of References

+- At any given time, you can have *either* one mutable reference or *any* number of immutable references.

+- References must always be valid.